Blood in the Water match: The match

-The Hungarians had created a strategy before the game to taunt the Russians, whose language they had studied in school.
+The Hungarians had created a strategy before the game to taunt the Soviets, whose language they had studied in school.
 In the words of Ervin Zádor: "We had decided to try and make the Russians angry to distract them."

 From the beginning, kicks and punches were exchanged.
 At one point, a punch thrown by Hungarian captain Dezső Gyarmati was caught on film.
 Meanwhile, Zádor scored two goals to the crowd's cheers of Hajrá Magyarok! ("Go Hungarians!").

 With one minute remaining in the match, Hungary was leading 4–0.
 Zádor was marking Valentin Prokopov, with whom he had already exchanged words, and a whistle was blown.
 In the intermission, Prokopov struck him, causing a bleeding gash.
-Zádor left the pool; his bleeding was the final straw for a crowd already in frenzy.
+Zádor left the pool; his bleeding was the final straw for a crowd already in a frenzy.
 Many angry spectators jumped onto the concourse beside the water, shook their fists, shouted abuse and spat at the Russians.
 To avoid a riot, police entered the arena and shepherded the crowd away.

 Pictures of Zádor's injuries were published around the world, leading to the "Blood in the Water" moniker.
 Reports that the water in the pool turned red were, however, an exaggeration.
 Zádor said his only thought was whether he would be able to play the next match.

 The referees stopped the match; Hungary was declared the winner since they had been leading.
 Hungary then beat Yugoslavia 2–1 in the final to win their fourth Olympic gold medal.
 Zádor's injury forced him to miss the match.
 After the event was completed, he and some of his teammates defected to the West.

 In film

 In 2006, for the 50th anniversary of the attempted Hungarian Revolution, the documentary Freedom's Fury, produced by Kristine Lacey and Thor Halvorssen, told the story of the match.
 Quentin Tarantino described it as "the best untold story ever".
-The documentary was narrated by the Olympic swimmer Mark Spitz, who, as a teenager had been coached by Ervin Zádor.
+The documentary was narrated by the Olympic swimmer Mark Spitz, who, as a teenager, had been coached by Ervin Zádor.

 Also in 2006, a feature film about the match was released, entitled Children of Glory (Hungarian title: Szabadság, szerelem, meaning "Freedom, love", after the lines of Sándor Petőfi, the martyred poet of the 1848–49 revolution).
 The movie shows the Hungarian Revolution through the eyes of a player on the water polo team and a young woman who is one of the student leaders.
 It was directed by Krisztina Goda, and produced by Andrew G. Vajna.
 The movie appeared in Hungarian cinemas on 23 October 2006, the 50th anniversary of the revolution.
 On 29 October 2006, it was shown at the White House for President George W. Bush and guests (including Hungarian-American figures such as George Pataki, Governor of New York, and George A. Olah, Nobel Prize winner).

 The incident is also featured in the 1978 Australian film Newsfront.